arturopuente/excelizer/README.md

     $ gem install excelizer

-Also, you will need to add this line to the `config/initializers/mime_types.rb` file:
+You will need to add this line to the `config/initializers/mime_types.rb` file:

     Mime::Type.register "application/vnd.ms-excel", :xls